SunnyPharma

 For a full review of drug interactions beyond food and supplements — including prescription medications — see the Biktarvy drug interactions guide.

-This article was reviewed by Dr. Neha Mishra, MD, and written by Ana Goios in accordance with SunnyPharma’s Editorial Policy.
+This article was reviewed by Dr. Neha Mishra, MBBS, MD, and written by Ana Goios in accordance with SunnyPharma’s Editorial Policy.
 Content is reviewed for clinical accuracy, updated when guidelines change, and written to inform — not replace — the advice of a qualified healthcare provider.